 Industries that use the HS-200 vary from environmental service companies to wastewater treatment facilities.
 The HS-200 is commonly used in oil water separators, frac tanks, pump and treat systems, condensate systems, stormwater run-offs, excavation and de-watering projects.

 Organoclay, also known as HS-200, is a sorbent media which is designed to remove organic components.
 The media is a naturally occurring mineral (commonly zeolite or bentonite clay) which is chemically alternated to create a unique surface on the mineral.
-The modified surface is designed to create a strong affinity with organic compounds, meaning the media is organophilic.
+Additives such as cationic surfactants are added to the mineral to modify the surface.
+By modifying the surface, we create a strong affinity with organic compounds, meaning the media is organophilic.
 The surface of the media forms a surfactant bilayer which attracts ionic species.
 Ionic species are components that in solution are grouped as either anionic (anions) or cationic (cations).
 Anions have a negative charge and cations have a positive charge.
 The HS-200 has a high cation exchange capacity.
 The most common cations include ammonia, sodium, calcium, potassium, and magnesium, many of which are desirable in numerous biological and industrial processes.

 |pH stable range||4-10|

 |Apparent Density, lb/ft 3||57-59|

 |Specific Surface, ft 2 /g||431|